 This course introduces students to the observational approaches and instruments of modern astronomy.
 The first part of the course is focused on the theoretical background including Fourier transforms, radiation, the Earth’s atmosphere, and optics.
 The second part introduces the most important observational techniques including optical and radio telescopes, detectors, spectrometers, and adaptive optics.
-Students will write their own codes and use optical design software to apply their knowledge.
+Students will write their own codes to apply their knowledge.

 The lectures and exercises cover the following topics:

 Upon completion of this course, students will be able to select the most appropriate technique to observe a given astronomical phenomena.

 Calculate the properties of radiation received from black bodies

 Explain the different influences of the Earth’s atmosphere on astronomical observations

 Explain the working principles of optical and radio telescopes

 Discuss the advantages and disadvantages of different detector types

 Calculate the expected performance of a given instrument